 The Manager is responsible for and has the authority to manage the investment as expressed in the Governing Documents.
-In summary, this authority is broad reaching subject to operating within the forestry management plan (Plan) as that is defined in the Governing Documents (for establishment, management and harvest of the forest), and obtaining the consent of the Limited Partners (Investors) for any material changes - refer to Investment Policies & Special Management Requirements on page 5 for further details on the Plan.
+In summary, this authority is broad reaching subject to operating within the Plan (for establishment, management and trading of carbon units and any eventual harvest), and obtaining the consent of the Limited Partners (Investors) for any material changes - refer to Investment Policies & Special Management Requirements on page 5 for further details on the Plan.